 For a CD Account with a term of 24 months or less, 90 days simple interest on the amount withdrawn subject to penalty.
 For a CD Account with a term greater than 24 months, 180 days simple interest on the amount withdrawn subject to penalty.

 One thing that adds to the competitiveness of Barclays’ 60-month CDs is an early withdrawal penalty (EWP) of 180 days simple interest on the amount withdrawn.
 If the CD is closed early, the effective yields (that include the impact of the EWP) can sometimes be comparable to competitive short-term CDs held to maturity.
 With shorter-term rates rising faster than long-term rates, this has become less common.

-Barclays 5-year CD rate had a small increase today, and that has helped make the effective yield of the 5-year CD when closed early to be a little more competitive to some of the shorter-term CD yields when those CDs are held to maturity.
-The effective yield of Barclays’ 5-year CD closed at 4 years (2.48%) exceeds Barclays’ 4-year CD yield held to maturity (2.45%).
-The effective yield of the 5-year CD closed at 3 years (2.36%) also exceeds (just barely) the yield of the 3-year CD held to maturity (2.35%).
+Barclays 5-year CD rate hike has helped make the effective yield of the 5-year CD when closed early to be a little more competitive to some of the shorter-term CD yields when those CDs are held to maturity.
+The effective yield of Barclays’ 5-year CD closed at 4 years (2.65%) now matches Barclays’ 4-year CD yield held to maturity.
+The effective yield of the 5-year CD closed at 3 years (2.53%) is just a little below the yield of the 3-year CD held to maturity (2.55%).
 However, for the 1-year, 18-month and 2-year terms, the effective yields of the 5-year CD closed early at these times don’t come close to the yields of these CDs held to maturity.